greengreengreen/data_structure_n_algos/sorts/all_of_the_sorts.md

     partition(0, len(arr)-1)
 ```

-For iterative method, use a stack to store the newly split range.
+For iterative method, use a stack to store the newly split range. </br>
-Q: Why stack not queue?
+Q: Why stack not queue? </br>
 A: Actually, either queue or stack should work.
-There no dependency or priority between these ranges.
+There no dependency or priority between these ranges.</br>

 ```python
 def quick_sort_iter(arr):